This article focuses on the benefits of using cloud-based software.

 As stated at the beginning of this blog, any significant change in an application your business is considering, is daunting.
 To help you get started, these are the first items that should be addressed:

-- Do you have a current service catalog of your organization’s applications?
+- Current service catalog of your organization’s applications

-- Do you have a road map for the life cycle of each application in your service catalog?
+- Road map for the life cycle of each application in your service catalog

-- Have you discussed the challenges that each application owner experiences and considers how these challenges could be addressed by thoughtful system placement?
+- Discussion of the challenges that each application owner experiences and considered how they could be addressed by thoughtful system placement?

 Overall, using cloud-based software offers companies flexibility and ability to scale.
 Even for companies that do not envision scaling, migrating to “the cloud” still allows them to improve upon current processes.
 In this way, transferring to cloud computing is an opportunity to reassess and re-organize your business.
-As cloud platforms become the new standard in computer software, the question of migrating from on-premise to cloud warrants serious consideration.
-If you need assistance or help getting started, Solver has a team of experienced professionals that can get your organization started in building the right template for you.
+As cloud platforms become the new standard in computer software, the question of migrating from on-premise to cloud demands consideration.
+If you need assistance or help getting started, Solver has a team of experienced professionals that can help your company.

 Solver enables world-class decisions with BI360, a leading web-based CPM suite made up of budgeting, reporting, dashboards, and data warehousing, delivered through a web portal.
 Solver is reinventing CPM with its next generation solution.
 BI360 empowers business users with modern features including innovative use of Excel in the model design process.
 If you’re interested in learning more, our team is excited to hear about your organizational needs and goals.